Become a certified medicine aide or update your credentials through these noncredit courses at AACC.

 Step 1 -- Before you register you must have:

-- Two years experience as current certified nursing assistant (CNA) or a one year of experience as a geriatric nursing assistant (GNA)
+- Two years experience as current certified nursing assistant (CNA) or 1 year of experience as a geriatric nursing assistant (GNA)

-- A current CNA or GNA card (or print out from the MBON Web site)
+- A current GNA card (or print out from the MBON Web site)

 - Written recommendation from current employer on company letterhead and signed by the director of nursing

 Step 2 -- Complete basic reading and math tests administered at one of AACC’s testing locations.
 Call 410-777-2560 for an appointment.

 Step 3 -- Make an appointment and meet with the program coordinator who will review the required documentation listed above and determine eligibility for the course.
 To make an appointment, call 410-777-2560.

 Step 4 -- Register in person at the Glen Burnie Town Center.
 (This can usually be done upon conclusion of your meeting with the program coordinator.)
 Check credit card and ATM cards accepted.

 Registration for NRG 388 – Medicine Aide Update

 Step 1 -- Before you register, you must have: